-ROBERT WINSTON (JUDGE) CARR, AIA (1921-)
+ROBERT WINSTON (JUDGE) CARR, SR., AIA (1921-2019)

-The elder Carr developed a large tract near Forest Hills Park that became Beverly Drive.
+George Carr developed a large tract near Forest Hills Park that became Beverly Drive.
 Henamed it after his family's home in Beverly MD, an area now absorbed by Baltimore.
 Along Beverly Drive, Robert Carr designed a number of Modernist homes, including his own.
 In 1962, the firm became Carr, Harrison, Pruden & DePasquale.Their office was famously in the penthouse of the Central Carolina Bank building, the tallest in downtown Durham for many years.
 In 1979 Frank DePasquale left.
 Vernon Harrison and Jack Pruden retired shortly thereafter.

-1950 - The Robert Carr House I, 405 Carolina Circle, Durham.Sold to J. Harper Erwin and Lula Erwin in 1962.
-Sold to James and Lola R. Williams in 1962.
-Sold to Lola R. Williams.
+1950 - The Robert Carr House I, 405 Carolina Circle, Durham NC.Sold in 1962 to J. Harper and Lula Erwin.
+Sold later in 1962 to James and Lola R. Williams.
+Sold in 1990 to Lola R. Williams.
 Sold in 2004 to John D. Williams and James M. Williams.
 Sold in 2013 to Elizabeth and Keith Levene.
 Photo by George Smart.

 1952 - The Robert Carr House II, 73 Beverly Drive, Durham NC.
 For sale for the first time in 2020.

-1955 - The Dillard Teer House, 43 Beverly Drive, Durham.
+1955 - The Dillard Teer House, 43 Beverly Drive, Durham NC.
 Built by George W. Birmingham, Sr., who worked for Teer's construction company.
 The house is 7,000+ square feet and sits on 1.15 acres with 3 floors, 5 bedrooms, 4 full baths, pool, finished basement, three car carport, and a large circular driveway.
 Sold in 2007 to Gow Arepally and Raj Morey who did a renovation.
 Another renovation in 2014.

-1958 - The Miriam and Henry Nicholson House, 3429 Rugby Road, Durham.
+1958 - The Miriam and Henry Nicholson House, 3429 Rugby Road, Durham NC.
 3.7 acres.
 Henry Nicholson’s grandmother's grandfather was Washington Duke.
-Many of the furnishings came from the Stagg/Nicholson family houseGreystonewhere Henry Nicholson grew up in Durham.
+Many of the furnishings came from the Stagg/Nicholson family house Greystone where Henry Nicholson grew up in Durham.
 Carr was a friend of the family and they chose him as architect for their new home.
 According to Miriam Nicholson, the sunroom was added on to the design because she and her husband saw something similar in Architectural Digest on a California home.
 The original landscape design was done by a professor at the NCSU School of Design.
 Built by George Birmingham, Sr. Sold in 1999 to Nicholson's son, William Henry Nicholson.
 Renovated in 2002.Featured on the May 2008 TMH Tour.
 Sold in 2009 to David and Lesley McAdams who did another renovation, including a new master bedroom, and a beautiful terrazzo floor (4th photo).
 Featured on the 2012 Hope Valley TMH Tour.

 1976 - Restoration of the Roscoe L. and Lucy Strickland, Jr. Residence, aka Pleasant Grove, aka Hardscrabble, 219 Hardscrabble Drive, Hillsborough NC.
 Restoration design by Jack Pruden with George Watts Carr.
 Originally, this was the 1779 plantation of William Cain and his wife Mary Ruffin Cain, sister of NC Chief Justice Thomas Ruffin.
 A separate house ten feet away was added around 1790.
 During the 19th century, it had as many as 95 saves in a sizable plantation operation.
 In the 1880's, the houses were joined together.
-After many years of disrepair, top two photos, Strickland bought the house in the 1940's while a student at Duke and engaged architect George Watts Carr who died the next year.
+After many years of disrepair, top two photos, Strickland bought the house in the 1940s while a student at Duke and engaged architect George Watts Carr who died the next year.
 That restoration won an AIANC Merit Award in 1981.
 Most of the surrounding land was sold to Southland Development Corporation, who subsequently sold the undeveloped property to Chatham Development Corporation in 1995.
 Sold to Warren and Carol Strittmatter.

 1981 - The Kenan Residence, Grandfather Mountain NC.